Setup and Print

 width = Dict("From-Bus Apparent Power Flow" => 13, "Voltage Angle Difference Dual" => 12)

-printBranchConstraint(system, analysis; label = 3, delimiter, width, header = true)
+printBranchConstraint(analysis; label = 3, delimiter, width, header = true)

-printBranchConstraint(system, analysis; label = 9, delimiter, width, footer = true)
+printBranchConstraint(analysis; label = 9, delimiter, width, footer = true)

 JuliaGrid.printGeneratorConstraint

-— FunctionprintGeneratorConstraint(system::PowerSystem, analysis::OptimalPowerFlow, [io::IO];
+— FunctionprintGeneratorConstraint(analysis::OptimalPowerFlow, [io::IO];

 label, fmt, width, show, delimiter, title, header, footer, repeat, style)